 · Responsible citizens who make a positive contribution to society.

 Christ Church are a member of the Craven Schools Sport Partnership which gives us access to a wide range of coaches during lessons and the provision of some after school clubs.
-Pupils in Key Stage 2 have access to swimming lessons and those in year 5 and 6 also attend a residential outdoor education course.
+Pupils across the school have access to swimming lessons and those in year 5 and 6 also attend a residential outdoor education course.
 We have also achieved Active sport mark for our provision of physical education in school.

 Our Subjects: PSHE